Tripoli

 Tripoli was established in the beginning of 14th century and until the end of 19th century it was called Tripolitsa (Ntropolitsa).

 Areos central square with the Judicial Mansion and the statue of Theodoros Kolokotronis.
-His bones are still preserved on the base of the monument.
+His bones are still preserved on the base of themonument.
 A beautiful district with traditional houses and one storey buildings surrounds the square.
+Agios Vasilios metropolitan church at the homonym square Malliaropoulio Institution the house where poet Kostas Kariotakis was born, located in the city center.
+Apostolos Kolokotronis house (nephew of Theodoros Kolokotronis).

 The Archeological Museum housed in a building designed by Ernst Ziller which initially hosted the Pan Arcadian hospital.
 It includes findings from the surrounding area, covering the period from the Mycenaean times up to 2nd century A.D.